Pepsi Stuff: The competition

 In 2005, The Coca-Cola Company launched iCoke, a very similar program to Pepsi Stuff in which consumers collect points printed on packages in Canada.
-On February 28, 2006 — nearly ten years after the first Pepsi Stuff promotion began — The Coca-Cola Company responded with the launch of its first U.S. loyalty program and biggest promotion ever, My Coke Rewards, a premium program that is managed through four-billion unique codes that consumers can enter online to redeem over $50 million worth of premiums.
+On February 28, 2006—nearly ten years after the first Pepsi Stuff promotion began—The Coca-Cola Company responded with the launch of its first U.S. loyalty program and biggest promotion ever, My Coke Rewards, a premium program that is managed through four-billion unique codes that consumers can enter online to redeem over $50 million worth of premiums.

 Rebooting Pepsi Stuff

 On February 1, 2008, Pepsi relaunched the program, this time in partnership with Amazon MP3 and with a dedicated website that provides a "shopping" experience modeled on the Amazon website.
-Amazon's partnership follows to Amazon's actual website, where the option to pay for certain designated items with Pepsi Points instead of traditional payment methods, is available.
-Pepsi once again relied on celebrities to advertise the promotion, including a Super Bowl spot starring Justin Timberlake and featuring Andy Samberg from Saturday Night Live.
-This promotion ended on December 31, 2008.
+Amazon's partnership extended to Amazon's website, where the option to pay for certain designated items with Pepsi Points instead of traditional payment methods was available.
+Pepsi again relied on celebrities to advertise the promotion, including a Super Bowl spot starring Justin Timberlake and featuring Andy Samberg from Saturday Night Live.
+The promotion ended on December 31, 2008.

 Relaunch as Pepsi Pass

 The program relaunched in 2015 as Pepsi Pass, with different ways consumers could earn points: Either through the program's app downloaded through iTunes or Google Play (for 500 points), finding codes under caps (for 1,000 points), or entering the code from the Pepsi website (for 100 points).
-This time, the prizes included gift cards, electronics, and more.
+The prizes were gift cards, electronics, and other items.

 Relaunch under Pepsi Stuff name

-The program relaunched January 22, 2018, reused the old Pepsi Stuff name, and ended on February 28, 2019.
+The program relaunched on January 22, 2018, reused the old Pepsi Stuff name, and ended on February 28, 2019.
 Like all programs using the name, points could be earned by finding codes on caps and packaging.
 But this time, the program partnered with the NFL to add NFL merchandise as part of the possible prizes users could get, in addition to premiums and drawings for concert tickets.
 Users could also download retro posters with their points as well.

 Point values

-Different products had codes worth different point values; single bottles generally had one point while can 12-packs had two and 24-packs had four.
+Products had codes worth different point values; single bottles generally had one point while can 12-packs had two and 24-packs had four.
 Codes from Pepsi NFL Kickoff 12-packs were worth four points.
 Items available for redemption through the promotion ranged in value from 5 points (MP3 song download) to 175 points (Vintage Pepsi logo hoodie sweatshirt).
 Customers could also redeem points for entry in various sweepstakes.

 In February 2010, Pepsi launched a similar rewards system in New Zealand on 1.5 litre bottles.
 Codes on the inside of the labels allowed consumers to purchase MP3s on Bandit.fm.

 It still is around today and 20 ounce bottles are worth one point along with the taller 16 ounce cans individually.